jmvlangen/modular-method-package/database/three-fourth-powers/computations.rst

    sage: K.class_group().gens() == (P3,)
    True

-Using the code we can directly compute twist for which the restriction of scalars decompose.
-We compute that the twist factor of these curves is the same and differs by a square from the :math:`\gamma` given in the article.
+Using the code we can directly compute a twist for which the restriction of scalars decompose.
+We compute that the twist factor of these curves both differs differ by a square from the :math:`\gamma` given in the article.

 ::